moosetechnology/moosetechnology.github.io/_drafts/2024-04-14-transformation-second.md

 This wrapper also has collections to store specific nodes, but patience, we will see how to use these in the next blog post! :wink:

-For now, let's add a method to create that wrapper on a collection of candidate methods :
+For now, let's add a method to create that wrapper on a collection of candidate methods, in the class created in the first post :

 ```smalltalk
 createWrappersForCandidateMethods: aCollectionOfFamixJavaMethods